Organization Of Corporate Governance

 Article 3 of the company’s “Regulations on the Performance Evaluation of the Board of Directors” stipulates that the internal performance evaluation of the Board of Directors shall be carried out at least once a year; the external evaluation by an external professional independent organization or a team of external experts and scholars shall be carried out at least once every three years.

-Based on the collection of relevant meeting data of the company’s Board of Directors in 2023, the “Board Performance Self-assessment Questionnaire” was filled out based on the five major aspects.
-Scores were assigned according to evaluation standards reflecting actual operational performance, resulting in an average score of 4.51 out of 5.0, translating to a total score of 90.2 out of 100.
-The self-assessment results were rated as “Excellent” and “Exceeds Standards.”
+Board Performance Self-assessment Based on the collection of relevant meeting data of the company’s Board of Directors in 2024, the “Board Performance Self-assessment Questionnaire” was filled out based on the five major aspects.
+Scores were assigned according to evaluation standards reflecting actual operational performance, resulting in an average score of 4.47 out of 5.0.
+The self-assessment results were rated as “Excellent.”
 Our company has a total of nine directors (including independent directors).

-In December 2023, nine “Board Member Self-Evaluation Questionnaires” were distributed, with a 100% return rate.
-After summarizing and compiling the results, the average score from the self-evaluation questionnaires was 4.79 out of 5.
+In December 2024, nine “Board Member Self-Evaluation Questionnaires” were distributed, with a 100% return rate.
+After summarizing and compiling the results, the average score from the self-evaluation questionnaires was 4.78 out of 5.
 The self-evaluation result is rated as “Excellent.”

 Results of external evaluation